 Scoring takes place at both the school and provincial levels.
 English 10 teachers score their students' exams using the Marking Guide provided by the Department of Education and Early Childhood Development.
-In addition, English teachers representing all school regions score all student examinations at a provincial scoring session.
+In addition, English teachers representing all school boards score all student examinations at a scoring session held in the summer.
 Results from the provincial scoring session are used to provide information to policy makers on the implementation of the course curriculum and on standards of student achievement in relation to expected learning outcomes.
-Individual student reports will provide information about student performance in reading and writing.
+Individual student reports will provide information about students' performance in reading and writing.
 These results are used by teachers, together with classroom assessment information, to inform instructional decisions that are best suited to individual students.